Painful periods (dysmenorrhoea): reducing cramps by addressing underlying triggers

 Toxin exposure – we are all exposed to hundreds of chemicals every day, e.g. herbicides, pesticides, heavy metals, flame retardants, food additives, halogens, and solvents in personal care products, perfumes, make up, plastics, food, and water.
 Some act as endocrine disruptors, as they either mimic hormones or bind with hormone receptors in the body, thereby disrupting hormone function.
 Total avoidance isn’t possible, but we can limit our exposure easily by making better choices and filtering water, and if necessary, be guided through a detoxification program by an experienced practitioner.
 A heavy toxin load can disrupt hormonal production and metabolism, contributing to menstrual problems.

-Poor gut health - dysbiosis of the microbiome (an imbalance in the gut flora), impacts every part of human health, including hormone regulation.
+Poor gut health – dysbiosis of the microbiome (an imbalance in the gut flora), impacts every part of human health, including hormone regulation.
 The microbiome helps us to absorb nutrients, break down foods and compounds, detoxify oestrogen, and regulate inflammation.
-Some bacteria produce the enzyme beta-glucaronidase, causing oestrogen to build up and recirculate in the bloodstream, which can contribute to pain and inflammation.
+Some bacteria produce the enzyme beta-glucuronidase, causing oestrogen to build up and recirculate in the bloodstream, which can contribute to pain and inflammation.

 Food intolerances